 Treatments and Surgical Options for Gallbladder Disease

 If you have gallbladder symptoms, your doctor will examine you and decide what treatment is needed, if any.
-If your symptoms are severe, your doctor may recommend surgery to remove your gallbladder—known as cholecystectomy.
-The gallbladder is an organ that you can live without.
+If your symptoms are attributable to gallbladder dysfunction, your doctor may recommend surgery to remove your gallbladder—known as cholecystectomy.

 FREQUENTLY ASKED QUESTIONS